Cherry Tomato Pasta (One Pot!)

 (Amazon affiliate links*)- Check out all of my kitchen essentials here.

-- 1 quart measuring cup with a spout– This is what I use to combine the gravy ingredients at the beginning.
+- 1 quart measuring cup with a spout– This is what I use to combine the sauce ingredients at the beginning.
 The spout makes it easy to add it to the roux in small splashes.

 - Spice Rack–This is the one I have, it’s a snap to measure out your seasonings quickly and easily.
 (Big time saver.)